Skydance hires ousted Disney animation head Lasseter

-(Reuters) - U.S. film production company Skydance Media on Wednesday named Walt Disney Co’s (DIS.N) former animation head and co-founder of Pixar, John Lasseter, as head of its animation division.
+Jan 9 (Reuters) - U.S. film production company Skydance Media on Wednesday named Walt Disney Co’s former animation head and co-founder of Pixar, John Lasseter, as head of its animation division.

 In 2017, he took a leave of absence and later left Walt Disney last year, following what he called “missteps,” including unwanted hugs that made employees uncomfortable, according to a memo at the time seen by Reuters.